dipenduc39/AI_News_Assistant_GUI/README.md

 ### step3
 `Restart the PC`

 ## All done!
-Enjoy with your Assistant With GUI....
+Enjoy with your Assistant With GUI Version....